mbucchia/OpenXR-Toolkit/index.md

 + This software may not work with all OpenXR applications.
 See the [Compatibility](compat) list.
   + It can also be used with certain OpenVR applications through [OpenComposite](opencomposite).
-+ If using with an HTC Vive Cosmos, please select SteamVR as your OpenXR runtime.
-+ If using with an HTC Vive Pro, please disable [`ViveOpenXRFacialTracking`](https://github.com/mbucchia/OpenXR-Toolkit/issues/408#issuecomment-1255773190).
-+ If using with a Pimax headset, consider using [PimaxXR](https://github.com/mbucchia/Pimax-OpenXR/wiki) as your OpenXR runtime.
++ If using with a Pimax headset, you may consider using [PimaxXR](https://github.com/mbucchia/Pimax-OpenXR/wiki) as your OpenXR runtime.
 + Fixed and Eye-tracked Foveated Rendering in Microsoft Flight Simulator is incorrectly applied in the main menu, resulting in blurry menu windows.
 + Fixed Foveated Rendering is not supported in IL-2 Sturmovik.
 + OpenXR Toolkit is not compatible with War Thunder on Varjo headsets.
-+ OpenXR Toolkit is not compatible with Bonelab on Oculus headsets.
 + OpenXR Toolkit is only compatible with iRacing when using OpenXR.
 Compatibility going through OpenComposite has not been tested, and will not be officially supported.
 + OpenXR Toolkit is not compatible with ReShade.
 + See the [open bugs](https://github.com/mbucchia/OpenXR-Toolkit/issues?q=is%3Aopen+is%3Aissue+label%3Abug).